Why prompt engineers need A/B testing

 The ClawSplit approach

-ClawSplit makes A/B testing for OpenClaw agents as simple as:
+ClawSplit makes A/B testing for OpenClaw agents straightforward:

-- Run the experiment : ClawSplit routes tasks to variants randomly, ensuring unbiased comparison.
+- Run the experiment: ClawSplit routes tasks to variants randomly for unbiased comparison.

-- Get a winner : When statistical significance is reached, ClawSplit declares a winner and shows you the full results breakdown.
+- Get a winner: When statistical significance is reached, ClawSplit declares a winner and shows the full results breakdown.

 Sample sizes matter more than you think

 One of the most common mistakes in prompt optimization is stopping experiments too early.
-Here is a rough guide:
+Rough guide:

 - Detecting a 20% improvement: ~100 tasks per variant